Hungry Happenings

 Set one peanut butter ball in your chocolate ganache.
 Use a fork to press the ball down into the ganache, covering it completely.
 Put the fork under the ball and pull it out of the ganache.
 Tap the fork on the side of the glass a few times to remove the excess ganache.

 Set the peanut butter fudge ball on top of two of the modeling chocolate bunny feet.
 Use a spatula or knife to create the furry look of your chubby bunnies.
-Press the spatula onto the chocolate ganache, pull up and away creating spikes.
+Press the spatula onto the chocolate ganache, and pull up and away creating spikes.
 Do this all around the peanut butter fudge ball.

 If you have any spots where the peanut butter fudge is showing, fill in with some ganache.
 Immediately decorate your bunny.

-How to make peanut butter fudge filled chocolate Easter bunnies with big floppy ears and cute pink noses.
+decorating peanut butter fudge filled chocolate Easter bunnies with big floppy ears and cute pink noses.

 Press the ears onto the top of the ball.

-Press on two eyes and a heart shaped nose.
+Press on two eyes and a heart-shaped nose.

 Repeat creating more bunnies.
 Allow your chocolate bunnies to sit at room temperature to dry.

-Adorably cute Peanut Butter Fudge Filled Chocolate Easter Bunnies are coated in milk chocolate ganache and decorated with chocolate ears.
+Adorably cute Peanut Butter Fudge Filled Chocolate Easter Bunnies coated in milk chocolate ganache and decorated with chocolate ears.

 Store in an airtight container for up to 10 days.
 If you keep them refrigerated, just be aware that the modeling chocolate pieces will get condensation on them and will appear sticky, so I recommend just keeping them at room temperature.